hj2323/hj2323/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- 👀 I’m interested in Salesforce Skills and other Computer Languages(python, Android etc.)<br>
+- 👀 I’m interested in Salesforce Skills and Data Analysis(python, R etc.)<br>
 - 📫 How to reach me ...hjchoi2323@gmail.com
 <p>
   <em>